The American Mafia

-1902 - Tomasso Petto (? to 1905).
-Fleeing prosecution for New York City's "barrel murder," Petto moved to the Scranton area and engaged in black hand extortion.
+1903 – Tomasso Petto (Killed Browntown PA, Oct.
+25, 1905).
+Fleeing prosecution for New York City’s “barrel murder,” Tomasso Petto (known as “il Bove”), left, moved to the Pittston suburb of Browntown and engaged in black hand extortion against the more affluent Italian residents.
+Locally, he was known by the alias of Luciano Perrino.

-1905 - Santo Caressi (? to ?).
+Petto1904 – Santo Caressi (? to ?).
 Petto was murdered, apparently in retaliation for the barrel murder.
 Extortion victims and underworld rivals might also have had a hand in his death.
-At the time, Santo Caressi led a band of robbers and extortionists in the Scranton area.
+At the time, Santo Caressi led a band of robbers and extortionists in Carbondale.
+Caressi was captured by a constable working with an anti-Mafia citizens’ group on Nov.
+28, 1904.
+As he was taken into custody, the law enforcement group was attacked by Caressi men.
+Two members of the citizens’ group were shot and killed.

-1900s - Stefano LaTorre (March 11, 1886, to July 1984).
-LaTorre (right) looks to have been an early leader of a secret organization of underworld figures from Montedoro, Sicily.
+1903 – Stefano LaTorre (Born Montedoro Sicily, March 12, 1886.
+Died Pittston PA, July 1984).
+LaTorre (right), who entered the U.S. in May 1903, looks to have been an early leader of a secret organization of underworld figures from Montedoro, Sicily.
+After arriving in Pittston, LaTorre saved up to pay for the transatlantic passage of his brother-in-law Montedoro Mafia boss Santo Volpe.

 Santo Volpe

-1908 - Santo Volpe (1880 to 1958).
-In addition to his work as president of a coal company, Volpe (left) appears to have led a criminal organization in northern Pennsylvania mining communities.
-Volpe was Stefano LaTorre's brother-in-law, and joined LaTorre in Pennsylvania in 1906.
+1908 – Santo Volpe (Born Montedoro Sicily, 1880.
+Died West Pittston PA, Dec.
+2, 1958).
+In addition to his work as president of a coal company, Volpe (left) led a criminal organization in northern Pennsylvania mining communities.
+Volpe was Stefano LaTorre’s brother-in-law, and joined LaTorre in Pennsylvania in 1906.
 Volpe was suspected of avenging the 1932 deaths of James, Arthur and John Volpe, not related to him, by participating in the murder of Pittsburgh boss John Bazzano.
-Volpe is regarded as one of the organizers of the secret alliance known as the Men of Montedoro.
+Volpe, called the King of the Night, is regarded as one of the organizers of the secret alliance known as the Men of Montedoro.

-1933 - Giovanni Sciandra (April 10, 1899, to 1940).
+1933 – Giovanni Sciandra (Born Montedoro Sicily, April 10, 1899.
+Died c.1949).
 Coal miner Sciandra appears to have taken control of day-to-day operations in the Scranton crime family after about 1933.
 Many assume that Sciandra rose to power upon the death of Santo Volpe.
 However, there is evidence that Volpe was alive and involved in Mafia affairs until 1958.
-The Scranton family of the 1930s seems to have been operating under the auspices of New York's Luciano-Genovese family.
+The Pittston family of the 1930s seems to have been operating under the auspices of New York’s Luciano-Genovese family.

 Joe Barbara